 In Hollywood, many celebrities use their fame and wealth to give to help out those in need.
 Some celebs volunteer their time, some donate money, some do both.
 Then there's Paul Newman.
 The late great actor took his fame, money, and the practice of philanthropic giving, to a whole new level with his company Newman's Own.
 The concept of a business in which the owners gave away all of the after-tax profits, was utterly unheard of before Newman's Own.
 Paul Newman built his company on this concept, and proved to be a massive success.
-As of April 2014, the company has given away almost $400 million dollars since being launched 30 years ago.
+As of April 2014, the company had given away almost $400 million dollars since being launched more than 30 years ago.
 In order to understand how Newman's Own became one of the most successful philanthropic entities in the world, you only need look to the men who built it, and the savvy behind how they chose to operate.
 If you've wondered how you could help save the world, the story of Newman's Own is a good primer on how to start.

 As most of us probably know, Paul Newman was one of the most respected actors of his generation.
 He began appearing in theater productions while he was still in elementary school.
 After serving in the military, and graduating from Kenyon College with a degree in Economics, he went on to attend the Yale School of Drama.
 He also studied at the famed Actors Studio in New York.
 He made his Broadway debut in 1953 in a play called "Picnic", and followed that up with more appearances in Broadway shows throughout the 50s.
 His television career began around the same time, and by the mid-50s, Hollywood was beginning to take notice of the handsome up-and-comer.
 Over the course of an incredibly prolific career that spanned more than five decades, Paul Newman would become one Hollywood's most celebrated actors, and a well-respected director.
 Over the years, he earned 10 Golden Globe nominations as an actor and director, five BAFTA nominations, three Emmy nominations, and six Oscar nominations, winning two Golden Globes, one BAFTA, one Emmy, and one Oscar.
 He was also a racing enthusiast, and was inducted into the SCCA Hall of Fame a year after his death.